Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

-First we inspect the Hall conductivity of the uncoupled bands, as its structure already changes drastically with respect to the single-band behavior we studied before.
-Plotted against the chemical potential the total conductivity of the two uncoupled bands would simply be the sum of the two single-band contributions for the corresponding chemical potential.
-Tracing the signal with respect to the filling factor, this still holds true for a specific filling, but the signals of the two individual bands become intermingled, as now two bands with different densities of states are being filled up simultaneously.
-By color coding the total Hall conductivity (\textbf{\cref{fig:twoBandModel_relative_change}}, purple sections belong to $\mu =1$, orange sections refer to the orbital contribution $\mu =2$) the structure of the signal is again fully resolvable from a single-band perspective.
+First, we inspect the Hall conductivity of the two uncoupled bands plotted against the filling factor, as its structure already changes nontrivially with respect to the single-band behavior studied in \cref{sec:hofstadter}.
+The additional structural complexity is caused by the differing densities of states of the two bands.
+Consequently, the conductivity of the uncoupled two-band system may only be obtained by superposition of the individual signals after a nontrivial transformation of each of them along the filling axis.
+By color coding the total Hall conductivity (\textbf{\cref{fig:twoBandModel_relative_change}}, purple sections belong to $\mu =1$, orange sections refer to the orbital contribution $\mu =2$), the signal is again resolvable from a single-band perspective.

+In addition to the asymmetry of the signal with respect to half filling, which results from the alignment of the two bands at their bottom, the most prominent new feature in the Hall conductivity is a step-like descent for fillings between the logarithmic Van Hove singularities.
+It should not be confused with the similar looking quantized Hall conductivity resulting from gaps in the energy spectrum when plotted against the chemical potential.
+In \cref{fig:twoBandModel_relative_change}, the signal is shown versus band filling, effectively skipping energy gaps in the dispersion specified by a quantized Hall conductivity.

+Thus, the ``treads'' of those steps cannot be the result of bandgaps.
+Instead, they are the Hall signal of the wider Hofstadter bands of the anisotropic cosine band, which has open semiclassical orbits in this range of filling, leading to a nearly suppressed transversal conductivity.

+The narrow energy gaps between those wider Hofstadter bands manifest themselves in \cref{fig:twoBandModel_relative_change} as narrow ``topological peaks'' interrupting the horizontal progression of the step treads.
+However, as seen in the single-band case in \cref{sec:hofstadter}, they are quickly washed out by scattering and temperature, remaining only visible in the vicinity of the logarithmic Van Hove singularities.